 Strategies geared towards the performance of “wokeness” may garner flashy headlines, but if the direct actions we take to avert climate catastrophe do not challenge the material conditions of our society, then they are little more than futile gestures.
 Holding a “climate congress,” super-glueing your hands to a building, or disrupting an intersection for 12 minutes (one minute for each year remaining before the climatic event horizon) looks great on the evening news, but it falls woefully short of the kind of decisive action that could directly challenge the hidebound institutions that have set us on this path.

 Nonviolent disruptions and civil disobedience will mean nothing if, as a global movement, we dull our own claws before we join the fight.

 Action must be taken that actually threatens the existence of the state and the coercive mechanisms that maintain its monopoly on force.
 In the struggle against the capitalist hegemony, we cannot delude ourselves into thinking that a strategy that employs only nonviolent direct action to generate minor state-sanctioned disruptions is going to successfully buckle the institutions that are sending us hurtling toward the edge of an ecological cliff.
 Our only option is to instead construct a militant movement that directly challenges the system that has created this existential crisis.

-Mel is an anarchist, Scottish literature scholar, and co-host of the weekly Coffee With Comrades podcast.
+Melanie is a Scottish literature scholar and co-host of the weekly Coffee With Comrades podcast.
 She has been organizing on the left for the last few years, working on various projects in her home state of Nebraska as well as in the wider Midwest region.
 You can yell at her via Twitter @coldbrewedtool or email at firstname.lastname@example.org.